You don't have to spend a lot, you just need to shop smart.

 Below is my story, and how I got into online shopping.
+Is AliExpress safe to order from?
+Do the tracking numbers mean anything?
+Let me tell you my story.

 As long as I remember myself, I always liked saving money.
 Maybe it stemmed from the fact that I was used to not having a lot of extra cash, so I had to get creative with my spending.